Striker X Combat Pants

 What is CCE Camouflage?

 CCE camouflage is the concealment system developed by France for its armed forces.
-It’s also known as CEC, short for Camouflage Europe Centrale.
+CCE is short for Camouflage Centre-Europe.

 Which camouflage did the CCE replace?